Custody Time Limits, including coronavirus protocol

 A form for the appeal notice is included in CMS.
 Prosecutors should obtain approval from the team leader for lodging an appeal against a magistrates' court refusal to extend a CTL wherever possible.
-The approval should be given when an application for an extension is given to the Level D or above for it to be approved.
+Approval for an appeal should be sought when an application for a CTL extension is given to the Level D (or above) for the application to be approved.
 No prosecutor or advocate should attend a magistrates' court for an extension hearing without prior approval to appealing a refusal being given.
 If exceptionally, a refusal should occur unexpectedly, and the refusal to extend was plainly wrong, an appeal should be made and approval sought afterwards as a matter of urgency.

-Where a Crown Court grants a prosecution appeal against a magistrates' court decision to grant, the judge must (unless the accused was sent for trial at the same time as the grant of bail) remand the accused back to the magistrates' court to a specific date in accordance with sections 128 and 129 Magistrates' Courts Act 1980 (i.e. a remand period which does not exceed 8 days from accused's last magistrate appearance, or possibly, 28 days if s.128A MCA applies), [Archbold 3-115].
+Where a Crown Court grants a prosecution appeal against a magistrates' court decision to grant an extension, the judge must (unless the accused was sent for trial at the same time as the grant of bail) remand the accused back to the magistrates' court to a specific date in accordance with sections 128 and 129 Magistrates' Courts Act 1980 (i.e. a remand period which does not exceed 8 days from accused's last magistrate appearance, or possibly, 28 days if s.128A MCA applies).

 It is the prosecution's responsibility to invite the judge to specify the relevant date (Remice v Governor of Belmarsh Prison Crim L R 796, DC).
 The time spent in custody pending the appeal continues to run but the CTL will not expire.
 Prosecutors must be alert to the danger of a CTL expiring during the remand back to the magistrates' court and apply for an extension where necessary.

-Separate more detailed guidance will be issued on appeals to the High Court for the judicial review of a decision to refuse to extend a CTL shortly.
+Separate guidance on appeals to the High Court for the judicial review of a decision to refuse to extend a CTL is available here.